snamjoshi/aif-fep-db/README.md

 By default, databases are assumed to be stored in `data/database`.
 However, in the Docker image these files are just copied directly into `/app/data` where `/app` is the working directory.

 ## Brief documentation

+Please install all packages in `requirements.txt` into a fresh virtual environment before using this repo.
+Note that to just run the app all you need is Docker.

 There are three main classes used in this database tool.
 They are described below along with a brief description of the methods.
 For more detail on these classes, and how to use them in a workflow, see the `examples/` directory.